via Homebrew

-Command-line password manager for teams with GPG encryption, git versioning, and multi-platform support
+Command-line password manager compatible with pass, supporting GPG encryption, Git versioning, and team collaboration

-gopass is a command-line password manager that serves as a drop-in replacement for the standard UNIX pass utility.
-It encrypts credentials using GPG by default and stores them in git repositories for version control, though it supports alternative backends like age for encryption and fossil for storage.
-The tool is designed for both individual use and distributed teams, allowing password stores to be shared via git remotes while maintaining strong encryption.
+gopass is a password manager that serves as a drop-in replacement for the standard UNIX password manager pass.
+It encrypts credentials using GPG by default and stores them in Git repositories for versioning, though it supports alternative encryption backends like age and storage backends like fossil.
+The tool operates entirely from the command line and can function completely offline or integrate with remote Git repositories for team password sharing.

 # via Homebrew